Pumpkin tagliatelle with flower pesto and without eggs.

 place it on a baking sheet with a little salt and herbs.

-Bake the pumpkin at 356°F (convection) for 30 minutes
+Bake the pumpkin in a ventilated oven at 356°F for 30 minutes

-transfer the pulp to a bowl and mash it with a fork or blend it with a mixer.
+Transfer the pulp to a bowl and mash it with a fork or blend it with a mixer.

 Once you have kneaded, transfer everything to the work surface, compact the dough,

-If instead, you are using the pasta machine, use the tagliatelle cutter and pass each strip of pasta.
+If you are using the pasta machine, use the tagliatelle cutter and pass each strip of pasta.
 Place the tagliatelle on a floured tray and proceed with the recipe.

 and pat them dry with a clean cloth.

-grated Parmigiano, Pecorino Romano
+grated Parmesan cheese, Pecorino Romano

 As soon as the water boils, drop the tagliatelle, which should cook for only 3 minutes